6 year old behavior

 What should I do about his behavior??

-I also find this 6 year old behavior to be very concerning and think that taking steps to deal with them now are very important, so it doesn't progress
+I also find this 6 year old behavior to be very concerning and think that taking steps to deal with them now are very important, so it doesn't progress into adolescence.

 I think working with a behavior analyst to observe him and determine why he is behaving this way would be extremely beneficial.
 I am especially concerned because if these behaviors persist or get worse he could find himself getting into trouble with the law.